 Christine A. Padesky, PhD

-Christine A. Padesky, Ph.D. is a leading cognitive therapy innovator, provides workshops and consultation to therapists worldwide (www.padesky.com) and develops audio CD & DVD therapist training materials (described at www.store.padesky.com).
+Christine A. Padesky, Ph.D. is a leading cognitive therapy innovator, provides consultation and workshops to therapists worldwide (www.padesky.com) and develops video & audio therapist training materials (described at Digital Padesky) as well as free Clinical Tips for Clinicians (YouTube.com/ChristinePadesky).
 Along with Kathleen Mooney, PhD, Dr. Padesky is co-founder of the Center for Cognitive Therapy in Huntington Beach, California and co-creator of Strengths-Based CBT.

 - Co-Founder, Center for Cognitive Therapy in 1983 (Newport Beach 1983-2000, Huntington Beach 2000-present)

 - Licensed psychologist in California since 1982 (CA license PSY7635)

 - Distinguished Founding Fellow of the Academy of Cognitive Therapy (ACT) now known as the Academy of Cognitive & Behavioral Therapies (A-CBT)

 - Honorary Fellow, British Association of Behavioural & Cognitive Psychotherapies

 - Certified cognitive therapist through the Academy of Cognitive & Behavioral Therapies (A-CBT)

 CBT certification is a credential that demonstrates a mental health professional’s competence and expertise in the practice of cognitive and behavioral therapy.
 Certification requires completion of specialized training and an examination that evaluates knowledge and skills in CBT. [from https://www.academyofcbt.org/certification]